How It Began

 Hollyberry House was brought to life when Holly, captivated by the charm of an abandoned railroad cottage, walked past it for many years until it was finally put up for sale.

 The heartfelt agreement was to devote time and love to rejuvenate the house and restore it to its former glory.
-This journey symbolizes the intention to create something even more beautiful and meaningful from its humble beginnings.
+This journey symbolises the intention to create something even more beautiful and meaningful from its humble beginnings.
 This unique energy radiates throughout the property and reflects back to each guest, reminding them that they too have the power to transform their own lives.

 Hollyberry House offers a serene place to come and unplug for a day, allowing for restful restoration over a couple of days, or even a complete reset from the chaos of everyday life.
 Additionally, Hollyberry House is a sanctuary for those wishing to delve into their internal world through counseling or soul integration (tm).